isw-kudos/huddo-docs/docs/boards/cloud/updates.md

     - issue where a duplicate card appears when drag to end
     - issue where card jumps back to top when dragging a card to end of same list

 - Button for copying a template says "Copy Template" instead of "Copy Board"
 - Fixed loading of template description in to board description field in the new board wizard.
 - Deleting an open template now redirects to template list instead of board list.
 - Fixed "Assign to Roles" screen appearing in Board wizard without any roles to assign members.
+- When creating a new Board, edited name and description fields are not lost when changing the selected template.

 2023-05-16